MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/data-that-the-telemetry-agent-collects-in-office.md

 ***Applies to:*** *Office 365 ProPlus, Office 2019, and Office 2016*

-The Office Telemetry Dashboard uses an agent to collect several types of data for installations of Office, such as the following:
+The Office Telemetry Dashboard uses an agent to collect several types of inventory, usage, and health data for installations of Office, such as the following:

 - The file names of Office files that are in the Most Recently Used list.